umutto/umutto.github.io-deprecated/_posts/2018-06-29-hill-climbing-irl.md

 ### Gradient Descent with Nesterov Momentum

-This is the same as Momentum with a lookahead, instead of a previous step momentum is calculated using a future approximation.
+This is the same as Momentum with a lookahead, instead of a previous step, nesterov momentum is calculated using a future approximation.
 This is easier to understand by a vector graph.

 <p align="center">
   <img src="https://raw.githubusercontent.com/umutto/umutto.github.io/master/static/images/blog_1_hill_climb/nesterov_vector_fig_2.jpeg" alt="Nesterov vector"  width="600"/>